section-engineering-education/engineering-education/articles/documentation-website-hugo/index.md

 Congratulations!
 Your new Hugo site is created in /Users/sheriff/hugo-project.

-Just a few more steps and you're ready to go:
+Just a few more steps and you are ready to go:

 1. Download a theme into the same-named folder.
    Choose a theme from https://themes.gohugo.io/ or create your own with the "hugo new theme <THEMENAME>" command.
 2. Perhaps you want to add some content.
 You can add single files with "hugo new <SECTIONNAME>/<FILENAME>.<FORMAT>".
 3. Start the built-in live server via "hugo server".

 Visit https://gohugo.io/ for quickstart guide and full documentation.